 - Investing significantly in building green technology of all types (solar, hydro, wind, storage) throughout the County, with a concentration in the 5th District, where space is most available.
 I will work to establish solar-by-right areas within the 5th District to cut through the red-tape and expedite the planning, approval, and building of these necessary projects.
 I will also work towards allowing wind technology in areas where it environmentally makes sense.

-- Phasing out fossil fuel production in the County, and working towards shutting down Alison Canyon.
+- Phasing out fossil fuel production in the County, and working towards shutting down Aliso Canyon.

 - Establishing training programs with our union partners for the proliferation of green tech jobs.